rahulkumar9460/Lucky-draw-Api/README.md

   * Require 2 parameter in body
      * 'email' : "pheobe@gjak.com"
      * 'boughtTickets' : 4     //Number of tickets bought by the  user
-  * Require 1 paramete in header
+  * Require 1 parameter in header
      * 'auth-token' : JWT token // to check whether user is logged in or not
   * Updates user's total tickets (previous tickets + newly bought tickets) at the database
   * Return user's total number to tickets